tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 See ADR-056 for the architecture of the handling amnesia attacks.

-NOTE: Conflicting headers evidence used to also create PhantomValidatorEvidence but this has since been removed.
+NOTE: Conflicting headers trace used to also create PhantomValidatorEvidence but this has since been removed.
 Refer to Appendix B.

 ## Status